 Revenue Per Employee Benchmarks for Private SaaS Companies

 In a recent post, we explored private B2B SaaS company spending benchmarks.
 That analysis revealed a difference in spending patterns based on how a company was funded.
-For example, equity-backed companies spend approximately 45% more on sales, marketing, and R & D than bootstrapped companies.
-However, the biggest difference is that equity-backed companies are spending 67% more on general and administrative costs than their bootstrapped peers.
+For example, bootstrapped companies are spending less (and are profitable), while equity-backed companies are operating at a loss to support a goal such as growth.
+The most dramatic differences include equity-backed companies spending approximately 40% more on marketing, R & D, and general and administrative costs while spending 82% more on sales.

-There are two clear takeaways from this chart.
-The first is that revenue per employee grows as company size increases, clearly demonstrating the scalability of the SaaS business model.
-The trend holds for equity-backed companies and bootstrapped companies alike.
-The second takeaway is that bootstrapped companies show higher revenue per employee than equity-backed companies.
+The clear takeaway from this chart is that revenue per employee grows as company size increases, clearly demonstrating the scalability of the SaaS business model

 Who Is SaaS Capital?